 In addition, when it is hot outside, I drive my pit bull to Dairy Queen and get her a small vanilla ice cream cone.
 While my pet shows no stomach problems, be sure to check with your vet about your own pets and which medicines can and cannot be taken with dairy products.

 Probiotics are all the rage today.
 This does not mean, however, you need to give Greek yogurt to your animals.
-The bacteria in their stomachs is not the same as human bacteria, and Greek yogurt is not necessarily a health food for pets.
+The bacteria in their stomachs are not the same as human bacteria, and Greek yogurt is not necessarily a healthy food for pets.
 On occasion, small amounts of yogurt can be served as a treat.
 You are better off giving your pets sardines instead of yogurt.

 Why Can Kittens Drink Milk?

-Just to keep you on your toes, it is true that kittens can usually digest cow’s milk until their mother weans them.
-It is because at about eight weeks of age, kittens lose the enzyme, lactase, and can no longer digest lactose.
+Just to keep you on your toes, it’s true that kittens can usually digest cow’s milk until their mother weans them.
+It’s because, at about eight weeks of age, kittens lose the enzyme lactase and can no longer digest lactose (lactose is a milk sugar that is broken down by the enzyme lactase).
 Still, be wary when giving dairy products to your kitten, especially if they are nursing.

 Best practices suggest if you need to find a replacement for mother’s milk, visit your favorite pet store.
 Talk to a veterinarian and/or the pet store consultant to be sure your kitten is getting the proper formula with the appropriate amounts of fats and nutrients.
 If you find yourself in a situation where you have to nurse a kitten separated too early from its mother, you can find replacements with the appropriate amount of fat and nutrients at most pet stores.